Self-criticism in Anderson (2005)

 • The delight of working in a medium so tractable — pure thought-stuff — which nevertheless exists, moves, and works in a way that word-objects do not.

 When I give something 4*/5 I'm predicting that I’ll reread the thing, not more.
 It's a hedged bet, because I don't think the very greatest echelons of value can be known immediately.
 It takes time, and continuity, and the accumulation of meaning.
 Only if one’s appreciation survives the changes one goes through oneself can you really say it's the top.
+Call no book favourite until you are dead.

 1/5: No. 4/5: Got to me.
 2/5: Meh.
 4*/5: Reconfiguring, will be back.
 3/5: Skimmable.
 5/5: Encore, the highest praise.
 3*/5: Mind candy.